fossmyanmar/voting-app/README.md

 3. Commit your changes `git commit -am 'Add some fooBar`
 4. Push to the branch `git push origin feature/fooBar`
 5. Create a new Pull Request

+## Attribution

+The loading spinner was created by Miguel Ambrosi.
+The code for the spinner was gotten from [https://icons8.com/cssload/en/spinners](https://icons8.com/cssload/en/spinners).
+Terms of Use: [https://icons8.com/cssload/en/terms_of_use](https://icons8.com/cssload/en/terms_of_use)